effepivi/ICE4131-HPC/LAB7/README.md

 We want to know how much time is spent

-1. allocating the memory,
-2. transferring data from the host to device, and
+1. transferring data from the host to device, and
-3. vice-versa,
+2. vice-versa, and
-4. how much time is spent processing the arrays, and
+3. how much time is spent processing the arrays.
-5. freeing the memory.

 Add the following local variables in the main function: